caizefeng/BayesianOpt4dftu/README.md

-- **`structure_info`** : Includes geometry information (such as lattice parameter, lattice vectors, atomic position, etc) of the target materials.
+- **`structure_info`** : Includes geometry information (such as lattice parameter, lattice vectors, atomic position, etc.) of the target materials.
   #### Example based on InAs:
     - **`lattice_param`** and **`cell`**: define the 2nd to 5th rows in your POSCAR.
         ```json